arnicas/interactive-vis-course/Week7/README.md

 The problem of lots of lines and/or dots is that it's hard to pick them out of the mess.

-Read: http://www.visualcinnamon.com/2015/07/voronoi.html (notice she uses another tooltip method, the Bootstrap lib's jquery method.)
+* Read: http://www.visualcinnamon.com/2015/07/voronoi.html (notice she uses another tooltip method, the Bootstrap lib's jquery method.)

-* Demo: Multi-Line Voronoi: http://bl.ocks.org/mbostock/8033015 (He has to nest data at the same points to prevent issues with coincident points.
+* Demo: Multi-Line Voronoi: http://bl.ocks.org/mbostock/8033015, updated to http://bl.ocks.org/curran/6c0ce7a12c7d5497350d.
+(He has to nest data at the same points to prevent issues with coincident points.
 We may have this issue in our data too.)

 * Demo: Zan Armstrong's temperature lines: http://bl.ocks.org/zanarmstrong/38d7f79f61a03acc0ef0